alexmasselot/gtfs-simulation-play/README.md

 ### Distribution

 A packaged zip is built in `target/universal`.
-This is the file to be downloaded in the previsouly mentioned link
+This is the file to be downloaded in the previously mentioned link

     ./activator dist